AsteroidOS/ragnaroek/UPLOAD.md

 ### Transfering a chunk of memory

-Send a packet with the first memory address to be included in the dump as a 32 or 64-bit uint, 0-padded to 1024 bytes.
+Send a packet with the first memory address to be included in the dump as a 32 or 64-bit little-endian uint, 0-padded to 1024 bytes.

 Repeat with the last memory address to be included in the dump.